Materials-Consortia/OPTIMADE/optimade.rst

   If provided, these fields MUST be returned along with the REQUIRED fields.
   Other OPTIONAL fields MUST NOT be returned when this parameter is present.
   Example: :query-url:`http://example.com/optimade/v1/structures?response_fields=last_modified,nsites`
-- **property\_ranges**: specifies which ranges should be returned for ranged properties.
+- **property\_ranges**: specifies which data ranges should be returned for ranged properties.
   It MUST be supported by databases having ranged properties.
   It consists of a property name directly followed by the range that should be returned.
-  A range is written as a list with a list for each dimension.
+  A range is a list containing a list for each dimension.
-  Each dimensions list has three values.
+  Each dimensions list has three integer values.
   The first value of the range specifies the first index in that dimension for which values should be returned.
   The second value specifies the last index for which values should be returned.
   The third value specifies the step size.
+  A list consists of a pair of square brackets ("[", ASCII 91(0x5B)) and ("]", ASCII 93(0x5D)) enclosing a number of values separated by a comma (",", ASCII 91(0x5B))
   Ranges can be specified for multiple properties by separating them with a comma.
-  Databases MUST return the values belonging to properties listed and SHOULD use the ranges in this query parameter.
+  Databases MUST return the :property:`values` and :property:`indexes` field belonging to properties listed and SHOULD use the ranges in this query parameter.
   For properties with :property:`serialization_format` :val:`custom` indexes that fall in the requested range but for which there is no value defined should not be returned.
   For properties with :property:`serialization_format` :val:`regular` indexes that fall in the requested range but for which there is no value defined should have the value :val:`null`.
   The ranges are 1 based, i.e. the first value has index 1, and inclusive i.e. for a the range :val:`[10,20,1]` the last value returned belongs to index 20.